 General

-This subclause defines the procedure for establishing a shared key between a FILS STA and AP using FILS Public Key authentication.
+This subclause defines the procedure for establishing a shared key between a FILS STA or non-AP MLD and AP or AP MLD using FILS Public Key authentication.

-When using FILS Public Key authentication, a STA shall initiate authentication using either a public key or a cached PMKSA.
+When using FILS Public Key authentication, a STA or non-AP MLD shall initiate authentication using either a public key or a cached PMKSA.

 Prior to exchange

 FILS Public Key authentication performs key establishment with a Diffie-Hellman exchange.
-Prior to beginning the exchange, the non-AP STA performs the following:
+Prior to beginning the exchange, the non-AP STA or non-AP MLD (i.e. the FILSO) performs the following:

 Selects a finite cyclic group from the dot11RSNAConfigDLCGroupTable to perform the Diffie-Hellman exchange.